elnehr/birkenpollen/README.md

 1. Follow the steps to measure pollen area.

 2. Put the manually segmented masks in the data/masks_manual/ folder.
 The masks should have a tranparent background and white when a pixel belongs to the pollen.
+The masks have to have the same file name as the associated picture.
 E.g. [GIMP](https://www.gimp.org/) can be used to create the masks.

 3. Run analyze/area_test.py